 On overnight or weekend trips, chances are you will not use up the capacity of the holding tanks.
-Deplete the water supply if using the system moderately or conservatively.
+Deplete the water supply, if using the system moderately or conservatively.
 You will need to maintain the level of your battery during this time.
-If your battery falls to 60 percent capacity, charge the battery by starting your generator.
+The batteries will shut down at 10.5 volts.
+It is recommended you charge the batteries, by plugging into shore power or by starting your generator, when they reach 12 volts.